Wilkes Basin: Deglaciation

 A study reported in Nature Climate Change on May 5, 2014 says the marine ice trapped in the basin is at risk of melting over the next 200 years.
 If unstopped, the East Antarctica ice would then move out into the sea over the next 5,000 to 10,000 years and could raise sea levels worldwide by three to four metres over that span of time.
-The Intergovernmental Panel on Climate Change (IPCC) reported (with low confidence) in its Sixth Assessment Report that under warming of 3°C to 5°C, the most extreme of three warming scenarios reported, substantial parts or all of Wilkes Subglacial Basin in East Antarctica could melt over several millennia.
-In 2022, it was included in an extensive assessment of tipping points in the climate system published in the Science Magazine, where it was grouped alongside several other subglacial basins like the nearby Aurora Basin.
-It concluded that their collective tipping threshold lies around 3°C, with a range between 2°C and 6°C. Their collapse would then take between 500 and 10,000 years (with a median of 2000 years).
-The associated change in ice-albedo feedback would be expected to raise the global temperature by an additional 0.05°C.
+The Intergovernmental Panel on Climate Change (IPCC) reported (with low confidence) in its Sixth Assessment Report that under warming of 3 °C to 5 °C, the most extreme of three warming scenarios reported, substantial parts or all of Wilkes Subglacial Basin in East Antarctica could melt over several millennia.
+In 2022, it was included in an extensive assessment of tipping points in the climate system published in Science, where it was grouped alongside several other subglacial basins like the nearby Aurora Basin.
+It concluded that their collective tipping threshold lies around 3 °C, with a range between 2 °C and 6 °C. Their collapse would then take between 500 and 10,000 years (with a median of 2000 years).
+The associated change in ice–albedo feedback would be expected to raise the global temperature by an additional 0.05 °C.